Elswick Ordnance Company: History

-Originally created in 1859 to separate William Armstrong's armaments business from his other business interests, to avoid a conflict of interest as Armstrong was then Engineer of Rifled Ordnance for the War Office and the company's main customer was the British Government.
-Armstrong held no financial interest in the company until 1864 when he left Government service, and Elswick Ordnance was re-united with the main Armstrong businesses to form Sir W.G.
-Armstrong & Company.
-EOC was then the armaments branch of W.G.
-Armstrong & Company and later of Armstrong Whitworth.
+Elswick Ordnance Company was established in 1859 as a legal and organizational separation of William Armstrong's armaments activities from his other industrial interests.
+This arrangement was necessary to avoid a conflict of interest, as Armstrong was at the time serving as Engineer of Rifled Ordnance for the War Office, while the British Government was the company's principal customer.

+Armstrong held no financial interest in the company during his period of government service.
+Following his departure from the War Office in 1864, Elswick Ordnance was reintegrated into the main Armstrong businesses, forming part of Sir W. G. Armstrong & Company.
+Thereafter, EOC functioned as the armaments division of W. G. Armstrong & Company, and later of Armstrong Whitworth.